How to use plasticbaglaws.org

-Jennie R. Romer of plasticbaglaws.org helped found the BagItNYC Coalition, which worked with NYC Council Members Brad Lander and Margaret Chin on drafting carryout bag legislation, which is currently before the Council.
-The bill would require a 10-cent minimum charge on all carryout bags in NYC.
-To get involved please visit BagItNYC.org and fill out this online form.
+Jennie Romer of plasticbaglaws.org helped found the BagItNYC Coalition, which worked with NYC Council Members Brad Lander and Margaret Chin on drafting carryout bag legislation, which is currently before the Council.
+The bill would require a 10-cent minimum charge on carryout bags at all retailers in NYC.

 Click on the photo to view a slideshow of plastic bag litter in NYC.